Michael Coe (American football): College career

 Coe accepted a football scholarship from the University of Arkansas.
 As a redshirt freshman, he appeared in 13 games as a backup cornerback, making 4 tackles and one pass defensed.

 As a sophomore, he was limited with injuries and appeared in 8 games with 6 starts at cornerback.
 He tallied 24 tackles, 2 interceptions and 4 passes defensed.

 As a junior, he appeared in all 11 games with 8 starts, posting 30 tackles (one for loss), 3 interceptions (tied for second on the team), 7 passes defensed, one forced fumble, one blocked kick and 8 punt returns for 63 yards (7.9-yard avg.).
 After the season, he decided to transfer to Division I-AA Alabama State University, where his father was the football head coach at the time.

 As a senior, he began the season at free safety until cornerback Brandon Averett was lost for the season.
 He also was the team's primary punt returner.
 He started all 11 games (7 at left cornerback and 4 at free safety), making 42 tackles, 1.5 sacks, 2 interceptions (tied for the team lead), 14 passes defensed (led the conference), one fumble recovery and 21 punt returns for an 8.4-yard average.

 He finished his college career after appearing in 43 games, recording 100 tackles (5 for loss), 1.5 sacks, 7 interceptions, 26 passes defensed, 7 interceptions, one forced fumble, one fumble recovery and one blocked kick.

 Professional career

 Indianapolis Colts

-Coe was selected by the Indianapolis Colts in the fifth round (173rd overall) of the 2007 NFL Draft.
+Coe was selected by the Indianapolis Colts in the fifth round (173rd overall) of the 2007 NFL draft.
 As a rookie, he appeared in 6 games and was declared inactive in 10 contests.
 He posted 7 tackles (5 solo), one pass defensed, one fumble recovery and 5 special teams tackles.
 He blocked a punt for a safety against the Baltimore Ravens.

 In 2008, he injured his meniscus during a practice.
 On August 12, he was placed on the injured reserve list with a left knee injury.
 In 2009, he tore an abdominal muscle while warming up for the preseason opener against the Minnesota Vikings.
 He was waived injured on August 30.

-New York Giants
+New York Giants (first stint)

 On September 15, 2009, he was signed to the New York Giants practice squad.